 I have to admit I’m a little partial to this site.
 I actually have their magazines, and I’ve written for them a few times in the past.
 So I know for a fact that they are the ‘real deal.’

 These people are all about eliminating chemicals and toxins from their daily lives.
-They do so by looking back and living as much like their ancestors did as possible.
+They do so by looking back and living as much as their ancestors did as possible.

 This site looks delicious.
 They grow their own food and work hard doing it.
 But they also share recipes for canning.